It’s especially important to know what’s working and what’s not, before making rash and sometimes costly decisions.

 We can pull together a brand board and direction for a company and hand it over to them.
 They can then make comments about our findings in their own time, and at the next meeting we can discuss everything together.

-Conclusion: How to Carry Out a Brand Audit
+Brand Audit: How to Carry Out a Brand Audit

 Companies that aren’t yet working towards building a long term relationship with a design agency, should start there.

-A Brand Audit is the starting point of any relationship we have with our clients.
+A brand audit is the starting point of any relationship we have with our clients.
 Without it, it’s impossible to get to know the intricacies of our clients’ brands.

-We like to conduct Brand Audits or “Checkups” periodically throughout our working relationship.
+We like to conduct brand audits or “Checkups” periodically throughout our working relationship.
 This helps to ensure we’re all still on the right track and pushing in the same direction.